 Traditionally, buyers and sellers manage contracts by sending emails, PDFs and Word documents back and forth.
 Documents being shared this way is a lengthy and inefficient process that often leads to confusion around having multiple versions of the same document being sent to decision-makers.
 In addition, you can’t always be sure the right people are seeing it, potentially leading to unnecessary delays and miscommunications.

-5. Lengthy approval process
+5. Lengthy approval processes

 In addition to coming at a high cost, B2B buying decisions can affect multiple departments and processes, which is why multiple stakeholders are often involved.
 Securing the approval and signatures from all the right people can be a difficult and time-consuming process.